energinet-digitalisering/energirobotter-blender-animation-recorder/README.md

 From here you can use `Ctrl + Shift + P` and choose `Blender: Reload Addons` to update Addons in Blender.

 > NOTE: The `__init__.py` file is the addon entry point from Blender, so all Blender classes should be registered here.
 This is only an affect of the VSCode Blender extension.

+## Usage

+1. Create animation with a rig, name all bones in the rig appropriate names.
+These are the names used for logging.

+2. Find the AnimationRecorder tab in the N Panel (if not visible press N).

+3. Press `Record animation`.
+This will quickly go through each frame until the end frame, recording all bone's local angles to a CSV file.

+4. The CSV file is saved next to you Blender project, and will be overwritten if not moved/renamed before next recording.